 The fourth year gives the opportunity to further build on knowledge and skills in these areas, and undertake a dissertation.

-3 Highers at C or above, Foundation Apprenticeship Social Services and Healthcare plus 1 Higher, or relevant qualifications at SCQF Level 6 or above.
-Relevant HNC may give you entry to year 2.
+3 Highers, or Foundation Apprenticeship Social Services and Healthcare plus 1 Higher, or relevant qualifications at SCQF Level 6.

 Distance and Flexible learning